Breaking GUT Groups in F-Theory

 {\it Acknowledgements:}

-MW would like to thank K. K\"ohler for correspondence on Ray-Singer torsion, and I. Adam, Y. Oz and S. Theisen for discussion related to this project.
-He would also like to thank CUHK, HK University, CERN, Cambridge University, and the Simons workshop at SUNYSB while this work was in progress.
+MW would like to thank K. K\"ohler for correspondence on Ray-Singer torsion; J.~Conlon for discussions on the unification scale in string models; and I. Adam, Y. Oz and S. Theisen for discussion related to this project.
+MW would also like to thank UPenn, LPTHE Jussieu, CUHK, HK University, CERN, Cambridge University, and the Simons workshop at SUNYSB for hospitality while this work was in progress and the opportunity to present some of these results.
 The research of MW was supported in part by a Curie fellowship under contract number MRTN-CT-2004-512294.
 R.D. is partially supported by NSF grant DMS 0612992 and NSF Research and Training Grant DMS 0636606.

 [1]{ { \numberline{\Alph{section}}{{\rm #1}}} \vglue .6cm [3] {\bf Appendix {\Alph{section}}: #1}\nopagebreak[4] .3cm}

 \newsection{GUT breaking fluxes constructed through the cylinder map} \seclabel{HetGfluxes}